domhede/amonymous-coding-challenge-1/README.md

-# REA UI Developer Test
+# Anonymous Coding Challenge 1 - React/Redux

 This project displays a list of trending gifs from the giphy api.
 The user is able to filter by title.